codemann8/alttpr_codetracker_codemann8/README.md

 - Neonnite - Playing a large role into adding entrance badge icons

 ## Overview:
 This package is meant to encompass all aspects that are desired or missing from the existing array of LttPR packages.
-The intention of this package is to be a complete package, to include and cover all the ways you can play the game, such as entrance shuffle, mystery multiworld, door shuffle, and custom ROM hacks.
+The intention of this package is to be a complete package, to include and cover all the ways you can play the game, such as entrance shuffle, mystery multiworld, door shuffle, overworld shuffle, and custom ROM hacks.

 #### Variants:
-All variants (Standard, Keysanity, Inverted, etc) have been combined into one variant where your game mode is set by toggling settings.
+All map variants (Standard, Keysanity, Inverted, etc) have been combined into one variant where your game mode is set by toggling settings.
 This allows for Mystery Multiworld support where you don't have to disconnect EmoTracker from the multiworld to change to a different variant (losing all your marked off locations).
 - Map Tracker
-- Map Tracker (Map Broadcast)
-- Map Tracker (ER Broadcast)
 - Item/Key Tracker
 - Vanilla/ROM Hack Item Tracker

+#### Settings:
+There is a new section for `Settings`.
+IMPORTANT: In order for the settings to save for the next session, you MUST first use the `Export Overrides` feature to export at least one setting file first.
+See `Settings` section near the end of this guide.

 ## Modes:
 All of the modes can be set by clicking the `Gear` in the `Modes` section.
 Additionally, there are shortcut icons for many of these modes in the `Modes` section of the tracker.
 - World State
+    - *\*Right-clicking will enable a '2' in the corner, which enables the logic for Inverted 2.0 changes\**
   - Open (Works for Standard also)
   - Inverted
 - Dungeon Items (Keysanity Options, can be toggled separately)